-Low interest rates are great, but you also need to make sure you don’t ignore high early repayment fees or setup fees.
+Make sure you do not ignore high early repayment fees or setup fees.

 Check if it’s portable

-If you want to avoid pesky early repayment charges you should keep an eye out for mortgage deals that are portable.
+If you want to avoid early repayment charges (ERCs), look for portable mortgage deals.

-Compare different deals to find the 5 year fix that best suits you and your needs.
+Compare mortgage deals to find the 5 year fix that best suits you and your needs.

 Get a mortgage with Trussle today